PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - Shows proper message when no records available.
 - Columns
     - Fund
-        - If name is too long, shows name in multiline.
+        - If name is too long, show name in multiline.
 (Never shows elipsis)
         - It is a link.
 On click, opens the task view dialog.
         - Shows `Draft` tag for draft activity.
     - Activity Type